The new reading solution for a 'visual' child : From Oxford Learning Solutions

 Given that the text is effectively a "sound code", it makes logical sense to teach it in that way.

-There are two main approaches to phonics:
+There are two main approaches to phonics.
+You can click for more info on each method:

 Synthetic Phonics